ccoenraets/slackforce/README.md

 ### Step 3: Create the Slash Commands in Slack

 1. In a browser, go to the customization page for your Slack workspace.
 For example ```https://YOUR_TEAM_NAME.slack.com/customize/```.
-Replace ```YOUR_TEAM_NAME``` with your actual team name.
+Replace ```YOUR_TEAM_NAME``` with your actual team/workspace name.
 Click the "hanburger" menu icon in the upper left, and open the Configure Apps menu.
 In the upper right, click on "Build".

-1. click on **Create New App**, and choose 'from scratch'
+1. click on **Create New App**, and choose 'from scratch'.

-1. choose a name 'SlackMySalesforce', and choose a workspace. click **Create App**.
+1. choose a name: 'SlackMySalesforce', and choose your workspace.
+Click **Create App**.

 1. On the Basic Information page for your app, open the **Add features and functionality** area.